MicrosoftDocs/security/security-docs/zero-trust/zero-trust-identity-device-access-policies-exchange.md

 Exchange ActiveSync can be used to synchronize messaging and calendaring data on desktop and mobile devices.

-For mobile devices, the following clients are blocked based on the Conditional Access policy created in [Require approved apps and APP protection](zero-trust-identity-device-access-policies-common.md#require-approved-apps-and-app-protection-policies):
+For mobile devices, the following clients are blocked based on the Conditional Access policy created in [Require approved apps or app protection policies](zero-trust-identity-device-access-policies-common.md#require-approved-apps-or-app-protection-policies):

 - Exchange ActiveSync clients that use basic authentication.
 - Exchange ActiveSync clients that support modern authentication, but don't support Intune app protection policies.